v0idDE/game-template/README.md

 This guide will help you setup your exported application for a seamless integration into the system.

+## Game Adjustments

+If you just start developing your game or if you're already done and want to set it up, either way there are some things you need to keep in mind and configure before exporting.

+### Inputs

+(WIP)

+### Menu Navigation

+(WIP)

 ### Export

 Your game **must** be exported as a 64-bit executable program file for Linux (e.g. `My_Game.x86_64`).